papagorgio23/Power-Rating-Tutorial/README.md

 # Power-Rating-Tutorial
-Tutorial showing how to create your own power ratings
+Tutorial showing how to create your own power ratings (power number) in sports.